-1. Violates or threatens the e.g., Fails to protect the patient from physical harm due to falls, seizures, physical safety of the electrical, radiation, or biologic hazards.
-Neglects use of side rails.
-Inadequately patient. monitors patient in restraints or seclusion.
-Fails to implement appropriate oxy2en therapy.
-2. Violates or threatens the e.g., Uses clichés repeatedly.
-Speaks inappropriately in front of and to patient psychological safety of the or family.
+1. Violates or threatens Fails to protect the patient from physical harm due to falls, the physical safety of the seizures, electrical, radiation, or biologic hazards.
+Neglects use of patient. side rails.
+Inadequately monitors patient in restraints or seclusion.
+Fails to implement appropriate oxygen therapy.
+2. Violates or threatens Uses clichés repeatedly.
+Speaks inappropriately in front of and to the psychological safety patient or family.
 Unable to communicate therapeutically.
-Fails to maintain patient professional boundaries.
-Violates principles of patient/family confidentiality.
+Fails to of the patient maintain professional boundaries.
+Violates principles of 1 patient/family confidentiality.
 Fails to provide care according to patient's diverse needs.
-3. Violates or threatens the e.g., Unrecognized violation of aseptic technique; comes sick to clinical microbiological safety of experience.
-Fails to follow hand washing techniques and transmission-based the patient. precautions.
+3. Violates or threatens Unrecognized violation of aseptic technique; comes sick to the microbiological safety clinical experience.
+Fails to follow hand washing techniques and of the patient. transmission-based precautions.
 Exhibits unhygienic appearance.
-4. Violates or threatens the e.g., Consistently follows Professional Appearance Guidelines in the Nursing chemical safety of the Pro ram Student Handbook patient 5.
-Violates or threatens the e.g., Violates the "Rights of Administering Medications": fails to monitor IV thermal safety of the infusions safely.
-Administers medications without consideration of drug side patient effects and/or patient lab values.
+5. Violates or threatens Violates the "Rights of Administering Medications."
+Fails to the chemical safety of the monitor IV infusions safely.
+Administers medications without patient consideration of drug side effects and/or patient lab values.
 Fails to check two unique patient identifiers.
-6. thermal safety of the e.g., Uses unapproved abbreviations and terminology.
-Cannot give accurate patient.
-Inadequately ISBARR.
-Exhibits confrontational behavior with health care team and nursing and/or inaccurately utilizes instructors.
-Fails to use effective conflict resolution skills with peers, health professional care team or nursing instructors.
-Fails to adapt communication style to meet communication. the needs of the health care team and situation.
-7. Inadequately and/or e.g., Fails to complete clinical prep form accurately and adequately before inaccurately utilizes the doing patient care.
-Fails to complete CM/CRW satisfactorily.
-Fails to observe nursing process. and/or report critical assessments regarding patients.
+6. Inadequately and/or Uses unapproved abbreviations and terminology.
+Cannot give inaccurately utilizes accurate SBAR.
+Exhibits confrontational behavior with health professional care team and nursing instructors.
+Fails to use effective conflict communication. resolution skills with peers, health care team or nursing instructors.
+Fails to adapt communication style to meet the needs of the health care team and situation.

+7. Inadequately and/or Fails to complete clinical prep form accurately and adequately inaccurately utilizes the before doing patient care.
+Fails to complete concept map/care plan nursing process. satisfactorily.
+Fails to observe and/or report critical assessments regarding patients.
 Makes repeated faulty nursing judgments.
 Fails to follow written and/or verbal instructions/orders.
-8. Violates previously e.g., Fails to perform VS accurately; does not follow up on abnormal findings. learned Unable to calculate medication dosage and/or IV drip rate.
-Unable to perform principles/objectives in skills in the clinical setting that were previously checked off in skills lab. carrying out nursing care skills/or therapeutic measures.
-9. Assumes inappropriate e.g., Fails to seek help when situation is out of control in an emergency.
-Leaves independence/dependence floor without reporting off to team leader.
-Unable to make independent in action or decisions. decisions.
+8. Violates previously Fails to perform VS accurately; does not follow up on abnormal learned findings.
+Unable to calculate medication dosage and/or IV drip principles/objectives in rate.
+Unable to perform skills in the clinical setting that were carrying out nursing care previously checked off in skills lab. skills/or therapeutic measures.
+9. Assumes inappropriate Fails to seek help when situation is out of control in an independence/dependence emergency.
+Leaves floor without reporting off to team leader. in action or decisions.
+Unable to make independent decisions.
 Makes inappropriate decisions without consulting an RN or instructor.
 Unable to provide safe nursing care without constant direction.
 I 0.
-Inadequately or e.g. Does not complete patient documentation in an accurate and timely inaccurately applies manner on the electronic health record.
-Fails to take responsibility to learn to technology to provide safe, use various types of patient equipment.
-Fails to use information technology to quality patient care. enhance care.
-Violates HIP AA through the use of social media.
+Inadequately or Does not complete patient documentation in an accurate and inaccurately applies timely manner on the electronic health record.
+Fails to take technology to provide responsibility to learn to use various types of patient equipment. safe, quality patient care.
+Fails to use information technology to enhance care.
+Violates HIPAA through the use of social media.

-Unsafe clinical performance will result in initiation of Academic Deficiency Notice contract with plan for success, failure or dismissal.
+Unsafe clinical performance will result in initiation of an Academic Deficiency or Performance Contract with a plan for success, failure or dismissal depending on the severity of behavior.